 Croatian Miscellany is an ongoing and deeply personal portrait of this southeast European country - its people, traditions, festivals and cultural heritage - by UK-based photographer Rudolf Abraham.
-It is not intended to be a collection of well-known sights and beautiful views - not that Croatia has any shortage of these - but rather a more intimate glimpse of places both on and off the beaten track, and into the daily life of a country that has fascinated this particular photographer for the best part of the last 15 years.
-The hope is that the images from this project will, on its completion (if, that is, such photographic documents can ever be called 'complete'), form the basis for a large-format photo book.
+It is not intended to be a collection of well-known sights and beautiful views - not that Croatia has any shortage of these - but rather a more intimate glimpse of places both on and off the beaten track, and into the daily life of a country that has fascinated this particular photographer for the best part of the last 20 years.

 Rudolf Abraham is an award-winning travel and documentary photographer and writer specialising in Croatia and Eastern Europe.
 He is the author of The Islands of Croatia,Walking in Croatia, The Mountains of Montenegro, National Geographic Traveller Croatia, Torres del Paine, St Oswald's Way and co-author of Istria.
 The Bradt Travel Guide, and his work is published widely in magazines and online including BBC Countryfile, BBC News, CNN Traveller, Discover Britain, Hidden Europe, Morning Calm, Mountain Pro, National Geographic Traveller, OE, Songlines and Vanity Fair.
 Rudolf first visited Croatia in 1998, lived in Zagreb for two years, and continues to spend several weeks of each year in his favourite country in Europe. www.rudolfabraham.com